 He ended up with a great outcome, a headache cure, plus a faster and safer Internet connection!

 New ADSL and NBN modems often have two Wifi bands that they can work on, 2G and 5G.
 These two microwave wireless systems are generally turned on by default.
 In my opinion multi-band wireless devices are potentially more hazardous than single band wireless devices.
 This is because they put out a much stronger Wifi signal.
 You can usually turn one, or both bands off, in the modem settings.

 From research, the microwave signal is not the sole health issue.
 The microwave signal is just a carrier wave, for the digital information signal, that conveys information to and from your devices.
 This modulated digital signal on the microwave carrier wave, is also creating biological damage, that can result in serious health issues.

 Those who are sensitive will notice the health effects first.
 It can cause lots of other health issues besides cancer.
 It is important to take a precautionary approach to these technologies, and limit you and your families' exposure.
 If you don't need it, turn it off, educate you family members to do the same.
 Purchase Wifi devices with a physical on / off wireless switch.

-Read the club Microwave Safety Guide, on page two it provides lots of practical ways to easily and greatly reduce your microwave radiation exposure!
+Download and read the Microwave Safety Guide below, on page two it provides lots of practical ways to easily and greatly reduce you and your families microwave radiation exposure!

 Disclaimer: This is an amateur volunteer run service.
 Human error can provide incorrect information, and equipment malfunction can produce false readings.
 Do not rely on, or take action upon information presented on this web site, without further research.
 Views expressed in the pages or images on the SCCC Inc., site are the personal opinions of the relevant writers, and are not necessarily representative of those of SCCC Inc.